wjmccann/wjmccann.github.io/_posts/2017-12-03-Kali-Linux-in-Docker-on-Windows-10.md

 From here I can spin up as many containers as I need to get my work done.

 ## Connecting to ports
-Using tools such as netcat and metasploit where I have listeners set up and watching to catch a shell, I need to enable that port via my docker image.
+Using tools such as netcat and metasploit where I have listeners set up and waiting to catch a shell, I need to enable that port via my docker image.
 Therfore, if I know I am going to be using a port in my docker instance I need to enable it when I run docker. i.e.
 {% highlight bash %}
 docker run -it --rm -p 4444:4444 kali
 {% endhighlight %}